The Morecambe & Wise Show (1968 TV series): The Christmas Shows

 So enormous became Morecambe and Wise's popularity that their Christmas shows were essential viewing in the United Kingdom.
 Always broadcast at peak time on Christmas Day, these increasingly lavish affairs provided some of the most memorable moments in the series.
 For example, Grieg's Piano Concerto with André Previn, Smoke Gets in Your Eyes with Shirley Bassey and Glenda Jackson's medley of Hollywood tunes all came from the same Christmas Show in 1971.

-The show was known for introducing newsreader Angela Rippon's legs to the world in 1976.
-This (along with the 1972 special) were the only Christmas shows of the BBC years not to be penned by Eddie Braben, when writing duties transferred to John Junkin and Barry Cryer among others.
+In a 1976 show, newsreader Angela Rippon revealed her legs and performed a dance routine with her hosts.
+This (along with the 1972 special) was the only Christmas show of the BBC years not to be written by Eddie Braben, when writing duties transferred to John Junkin and Barry Cryer, among others.

-The 1977 show saw the ratings reach more than 28 million viewers, making it one of the 25 all-time most watched programmes on British television, as of April 2012.

 The 1977 special included a version of "There Is Nothing Like a Dame", performed by a chorus line of male BBC presenters, including Barry Norman, Michael Aspel and Peter Woods.
+It saw the ratings reach more than 28 million viewers, making it one of the 25 all-time most watched programmes on British television, as of April 2012.

 There was no Christmas Show in 1974, when Mike Yarwood filled the peak time slot.
 Instead, a special edition of Michael Parkinson's show was aired late at night in which he interviewed Eric and Ernie, interspersed with clips of their previous shows.

 Theme tunes

-By far the most fondly remembered of the duo's signature tunes was "Bring Me Sunshine" which was written by Arthur Kent, but it was not the only tune the pair used.
+By far, the most fondly remembered of the duo's signature tunes was "Bring Me Sunshine" which was written by Arthur Kent, but it was not the only tune the pair used.
 The other songs used were "Positive Thinking", "We Get Along So Easily (Don't You Agree?)", "Following You Around" and "Just Around The Corner".

 "Bring Me Sunshine" was used as the title of the tribute show at the London Palladium after Eric Morecambe's death.
 The BBC made several compilation programmes and "best of" editions in recent years and favoured "Bring Me Sunshine" as the most popular song they used.
 As a result, it is more consciously associated with them than the other tunes.